Kneaded That

 Picture of chocolate chunk banana muffin instructions step 2.

-Step 2: Roughly chop chocolate and stir in.
+Step 2: Roughly chop chocolate and stir in to the batter.

 Picture of chocolate chunk banana muffin instructions step 3.